-Organized by the Virginia Museum of Fine Arts (VMFA) in partnership with the Munch Museum, Jasper Johns and Edvard Munch opens in Oslo on Saturday, June 18, 2016, and in Richmond on Saturday, November 19, 2016 (remaining on view in Richmond through February 20, 2017).
-The showing at VMFA is the sole U.S. venue.
+Organized by the Virginia Museum of Fine Arts (VMFA) in partnership with the Munch Museum, Jasper Johns and Edvard Munch opens in Richmond on Saturday, November 12, 2016 and remains on view through February 20, 2017.
+The showing at VMFA is the sole U.S. venue, following the presentation at the Munch Museum, the sole venue abroad.